microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 ...
 ```

-**We highly recommend you to contain exactly one `skuType` in one virtual cluster.** The support for multiple `skuType` in one VC is not fully implemented.

 ### Configuration for CPU-only Virtual Cluster

 Currently we recommend you to set up a pure-CPU virtual cluster, and don't mix CPU nodes with GPU nodes in one virtual cluster.
 Please omit `gpu` field or use `gpu: 0` in `skuTypes` for the VC.
 Here is an example:

 ```
 hivedscheduler: